 Flicker-free text scrolling with Double buffering in Windows

-- draw the image in the memory buffer
+- Draw the background image to the buffer

-- draw our scrolling text in the memory buffer
+- Draw the scrolling text to the buffer

 1